aGomez1241/post-install-config/README.md

 <img src="https://i.imgur.com/TE9bhRO.png"/>
 </p>
 <p>
-Go back to manage and then configure these 4 help topic:<br \>
+Go back to manage and then configure these 4 help topics:<br \>
 Business Critical Outage<br \>
 Personal Computer Issues<br \>
 Equipment Request<br \>
 Password Reset<br \>
-Be sure to go to ticket information and be sure to set the SLA and priority accordingly.
+Be sure to go to ticket information and set the SLA and priority accordingly.
 This concludes the Osticket Post Installation setup demonstration.

 </p>
 <br />